Gowri4622/19AI539-Ex.No-1/README.md

-# Ex.No:1 To create a HelloWorld Activity using all lifecycles methods to display messages.
+# Ex.No:2 Implicit and Explicit Intents
+Develop program to create a text field and a button “Navigate”.
+When you enter “www.google.com” and press navigate button it should open google page using Implicit Intents and to create two screens , first screen will take one number input from user.
+After click on Factorial button, second screen will open and it should display factorial of the same number using Explicit Intents.

 ## AIM:

-To create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio.
+To create a layout,click button,open google page using Implicit Intents and display factorial number using Explicit Intents in Android Studio.

 ## EQUIPMENTS REQUIRED: